WestleyArgentum/westleyargentum.github.io/README.md

 I ended up writing most of the code for Lumberjack, but a teammate helped conduct an extensive review of other libraries and the design decisions they made.

 #### [GeneticAlgorithms.jl](https://github.com/forio/GeneticAlgorithms.jl)
 GeneticAlgorithms.jl is a lightweight framework that simplifies the process of creating genetic algorithms and running them in parallel.
 The idea was to break a GA into a set of independent functions.
-The framework could then multiple processors to run different pieces of the GA at the same time.
+The framework could then use multiple processors to run different pieces of the GA at the same time.

 #### [GitHub.jl](https://github.com/WestleyArgentum/GitHub.jl)
 GitHub.jl is a personal project that wraps the GitHub API and makes it easier to call from Julia.